dyahalomi/dyahalomi.github.io/_pages/media.md

 author_profile: true
 ---

-# Media

-Here are some media related to my research.
-I am very excited to discuss science broadly: <br>
+Here are some media related to my research and outreach.
+I am very excited and open to discuss and share science broadly: <br>

 - 02/05/2026: [BBC Sky at Night Magazine: NASA Artemis Moon base would face a silent threat on the lunar surface.
 Has science found a solution?](https://www.skyatnightmagazine.com/news/micrometeoroids-moon-base)
 - 12/27/2025: [Columbia Neighbors: Year in Review: Top 'Columbia Neighbors' Stories of 2025](https://neighbors.columbia.edu/news/year-review-top-columbia-neighbors-stories-2025)